thedougco/responsive.ly/_posts/2013-04-8-conversions-instead-of-cutoff-revisiting-the-five-second-rule.md

 ---
 layout: post
-title: Conversions Instead of Cutoff...
-Revisiting the Five-second Rule of Web Performance
+title: Conversions Instead of Cutoff–Revisiting the Five-second Rule of Web Performance
 date: 2013-04-08
 categories: [Responsive, Tools]
 author: doug
 ---

 ###Revisiting the oft-cited five-second rule
 It may be true that [your site should load in five seconds or less or 74% of visitors will leave](http://www.gomez.com/wp-content/downloads/19986_WhatMobileUsersWant_Wp.pdf).
 But one thing to consider about this frequently cited Gomez/Equation Research survey is the research is based on a survey of what users *said they expected, not on actual analytics.* I am not bringing this up to assume the statistic is faulty, but to point out that research based on surveys can be less accurate than applied research based on real use of technology.<!-- more -->